zixuany7791/collaboration-practice/README.md

 4. **Owner**: Settings (repo gear icon) > Left sidebar: Manage Access > Invite a collaborator > type your partner's username and then add them.
 From now on, they will be referred to as the **collaborator**.

 5. **Collaborator**: check your email.
 You should receive an email that contains a link to this remote repo and a message saying "You can now push to this repository."
-Open the link. (you will NOT fork anything)
+Open the invitation and _Accept_ it. (you will NOT fork anything)

 6. **Both partners**: copy the `SSH URL` of the _forked repo_ (NOT the original).
 In your IDE, make sure you are in `~/wd/classwork/` and then `git clone URL`.
 Then `cd` into `collaboration-practice`.